aces/Loris/modules/candidate_parameters/test/TestPlan.md

    "Consent" card in the Candidate Profile widget.
 46. Verify that the card does *not* appear if Consent is not configured in LORIS.
-47. With Consent enabled, ensure that all types of Consent are displayed in a table in the card, regardless of whether or not the candidate being viewed has any data for that consent type.
+47. With Consent configured in LORIS, ensure that all types of Consent are displayed in a table in the card, regardless of whether or not the candidate being viewed has any data for that consent type.
 48. Verify that rows for both "Yes" and "No" are displayed properly in the table and match the "Consent" tab of